Ozurumba/tutorial-doc/docs/source/usage.rst

   $ npm install

- To install all dependencies ..
+To run code on Localhost

 .. code-block:: console

    $ ng serve

-  To run code ..

 Installation for fmcg web